alirezadir/Machine-Learning-Interviews/src/MLSD/ml-system-design.md

 ## 10. Beyond MVP

-- Edge cases (e.g. invalid/junk input)
+- Extensions:
-- Iterations over the base design
+  - Iterations over the base design to add a new functional feature
 - Bias in training data
 - Freshness, Diversity
+- Privacy and security